-9.4.1 Camera Selection
+9.4 Camera Selection

-The cameras page that is shown in Figure 15 allows for the selection of a desired camera pair and the adjustment of their respective parameters.
-All detected cameras are listed in the 'camera selection' list.
-A source is listed for each camera, which identifies the utilized camera driver.
-The cameras list also includes the two virtual camera pairs that are mentioned in Section 7.6, which provide an example stereo sequence or facilitate the reception of input images through ethernet.
+The camera selection page that is shown in Figure 15 allows for the selection of a desired stereo camera or camera pair.
+All detected physical cameras are listed in the 'Real Cameras' list.
+In the 'Virtual Cameras' list there are the two virtual stereo cameras that were mentioned in Section 7.6, which provide an example stereo sequence or facilitate the reception of input images through ethernet.